KIN-002/unity-flappybird/README.md

 # unity-flappybird
-this is unity exercise from my F6
+This is a unity practice for my six grade in high school